-Please see notes on page 8 relating to the above three quality classes.
+Please see reflections on page 9 relating to the above three quality classes.

-Satellite- and surface-based temperature estimates are derived from different types of measurements and comparing them directly as in the above diagrams therefore may be somewhat dubious.
+Satellite- and surface-based temperature estimates are derived from different types of measurements and comparing them directly as in the above diagrams therefore may be somewhat ambiguous.

-However, as both types of estimate often are discussed together in various news media, the above composite diagrams may nevertheless be of interest.
+However, as both types of estimate often are discussed together in various news media, the above composite diagrams may nevertheless be of some interest.

 In fact, the different types of temperature estimates appear to agree as to the overall temperature variations on a 2-3-year scale, although on a shorter time scale there are often considerable differences between the individual records.
-However, since about 2003 the surface records used to be drifting towards higher temperatures than the combined satellite record, but this overall tendency was much removed by the major adjustment of the RSS satellite series in 2015 (see lower diagram on page 5).
+However, since about 2003 the surface records used to be drifting towards higher temperatures than the combined satellite record, but this overall tendency was much removed by the major adjustment of the RSS satellite series in 2015 (see lower diagram on page 6).

 The combined records (diagram above) suggest a modest global air temperature increase over the last 30 years, about 0.15°C per decade.
-It should be noted that the apparent temperature increase since about 2003 at least partly is the result of ongoing administrative adjustments (page 5-9).
-At the same time, the temperature records considered here do not indicate any temperature decrease over the last 20 years.
-See also diagram on page 49.
+It should be noted that the apparent temperature increases since about 2003 at least partly is the result of ongoing administrative adjustments (page 9-10).
+At the same time, the temperature records considered here do not indicate any general temperature decrease during the last 20 years.